 A second type of noodles is the off-the-shelf ramen-style soba stick noodles.
 Technically buckwheat soba noodles means this is not a true ramen but the soup pack that comes with with them is a concentrated form of a recognized ramen soup.
 These stick noodles also come in dual servings.
 The packaging will be flat and long, and typically indicate the regional style (Kumamoto, Kagoshima, Nagasaki from left to right in photo) of the soup, often with a map even.
 It’s not as good as the quality ramen above but on the plus side, they keep for a long time and don’t need to be refrigerated.

 If your pack of noodles is the type where you just boil a hard cake of noodles in water or fill a paper cup with boiling water and add some soup powder after the fact, this isn’t ramen at all; its only regular instant noodles.
+If the noodles are cooked in the soup and not separately, this is a dead giveaway that you’re not making ramen.
 Besides being hard to the touch, the other tell-tale difference is these inferior noodles are always made with 1 serving.
-These instant noodles are dried by deep frying them in oil and the soup powder contains a heavy dose of MSG so this type of noodles are not too healthy.
+These instant noodles are dried by deep frying them in oil and the soup powder contains a heavy dose of MSG so this type of noodles is not too healthy.
 The packaging will neither give a ramen flavour nor style, but will be described by the meat (e.g. chicken, seafood) used to manufacture the soup powder.